-The purpose of this new one-day workshop is to provide a generic and jargon-free framework which will shed light on key aspects of modal semantics, in terms of properties and mechanisms, and survey the categories of linguistic resources which may express modal meanings.
-It will then outline a range of possible translation equivalences across languages, using eight main types of procedures and a dozen factors to bear in mind in order to arrive at appropriate solutions.
+The purpose of this one-day workshop is to provide a generic and jargon-free framework to help understand, explore and translate modalities across languages.
+It will cover key aspects of modal semantics and survey the categories of linguistic resources which may express modal meanings.
+It will then outline a range of possible translation options, using ten main types of procedures and as many factors to bear in mind in order to arrive at appropriate solutions.

-● References and examples in a wide range of languages, in addition to English, including: Arabic, Chinese, Danish, Dutch, French, German, Greek, Hungarian, Indonesian, Italian, Japanese, Persian, Polish, Russian and Spanish.
+● References and examples in a wide range of languages, in addition to English, including: Arabic, Chinese, Danish, Dutch, French, German, Greek, Hungarian, Indonesian, Italian, Japanese, Persian, Polish, Portuguese, Russian, Ukrainian and Spanish.

 ● Practical activities throughout the day to provide participants with opportunities to work together on challenging examples in order to discover modal features, translation options and relevant factors to take into account.

-● Follow-up material online: copies of all the handouts used during the day; articles/chapters on modalities; further handouts and material (over 3,000 words), including information about translation corpora and an audio-visual example of modalities.
+● Follow-up material online: copies of all the handouts used during the day; chapters and articles (including two of my publications) on aspects of modalities; further handouts and material (3,500 words), with information about translation corpora, an audio-visual example of modalities, etc..

 - Very worthwhile!
 Presenter was extremely well prepared.
 The variety of materials and examples was excellent.
 Extremely satisfied with the content of the course - great framework, ideas and tips (...).
 Really opened my eyes to modalities.
 Would definitely recommend this course.
 Lots to be able to follow up on.